michaelWagner/foodiegram/README.md

 [Details][phase-four]

 ### Phase 5: User Liking and Commenting (~1.5 days)
 Users will be able to like/unlike posts as well as add comments by the end of this phase.
 These should be able to be accomplished from either the show or the feed page.
+Users should also be able to follow/unfollow each other.

 [Details][phase-five]

 ### Bonus Features (TBD)
+- [ ] Tag users
 - [ ] Pagination/infinite scroll
 - [ ] Searching for Users and Posts
 - [ ] Post author food rating